anna-dor-plumsail/documents-docs/source/document-generation/xlsx/conditionally-clear-cells.rst

 First of all, review the `conditionally clear cells demo <./demos.html#clear-cells>`_.
 There is a template for the case that we describe here.

-The formatter checks if a value for current tag is empty or :code:`true`, then clears the content of cells.
+The formatter checks if a value for current tag is null, empty or empty array, then clears the content of cells.

 .. contents:: Two cases when you can use it:
     :local: